rpoleski/MulensModel/developers_board.md

   * **multiple datasets - improve in docstrings/tutorials**
   * **data\_list in MulensData - improve in docstrings/tutorials**
 * Effects
+  * **Binary source**:
+    * finish use cases
+    * list all the high-level functions that will be affected
+    * decide how to implement in general e.g. Model has separate internal Model instances for each source?
+Maybe Event should have 2 internal instances of for each source?
+    * write unit tests
+    * make changes
+    * check if all the high-level functions were corrected
   * Finite Source
     * FSPL with low magnification - do [Witt & Mao 94](http://adsabs.harvard.edu/abs/1994ApJ...430..505W) or [Witt 95](http://adsabs.harvard.edu/abs/1995ApJ...449...42W) give the right formulas?
     * faster FSPL with LD